Railroad thefts and guns: A deadly mix in Chicago

 No arrests have been announced in the September 2016 theft or the one in 2014, when 13 military-style semi-automatic rifles were stolen.

-Such boxcar burglaries have happened elsewhere, including of 100 assault rifles from an Atlanta train in 2012.
+Such boxcar burglaries have happened elsewhere, including of 100 assault rifles from a train in Atlanta in 2012.
 But the frequency in Chicago stands out, and it has a lot to do with the city's role as the nation's freight-rail hub.

 Suspects in the 2015 theft stole from trains "on a regular basis," say filings.
 They describe the thieves circling the Norfolk Southern yard late on April 11, 2015, hunting for trains to hit.
 Elgin "Rat" Lipscomb allegedly told his cohorts, including Alexander "A-Dog" Peebles, "We going to make some money today."